SameerSingh2901/voice_ai-sales-agent/README.md

-# Priya — AI Voice Property Consultant
+# Voice AI Agent Framework

-> A real-time voice AI agent that helps users find properties across India through natural conversation.
-Speak naturally, Priya listens, searches semantically, and talks back — all in real time.
+> A provider-agnostic, real-time voice AI agent framework built for adaptability.
+Swap a prompt file, a tool, and a settings file — and the same pipeline becomes a property consultant, a book sales agent, a customer support bot, or anything else.

+**Currently demoed as:** Priya, an AI property consultant for Indian real estate.

 ---